cjpatton/draft-hoypat-httpbis-message-signatures-ekm/draft-hoypat-httpbis-message-signatures-ekm.md

 1. some components of the message may not available at the time of signing or verification.

-To accommodate these limitations, HTTP Message Signature defines a number of common components and specifies rules for transforming components into the input to the signature algorithm.
+To accommodate these limitations, HTTP Message Signatures defines a number of HTTP Message Components ({{Section 2 of RFC 9421}}) and specifies rules for transforming components into the input to the signature algorithm ({{Section 3.1 of RFC9421}}).
 The value of most components are extracted directly from the bytes of the HTTP message; others are derived from the message through a well-specified process.

 All components are derived from the HTTP messages themselves.
 Consequentially, an on-path attacker with access to the HTTP messages transmitted between the client and server can replay a signed message at will.
+This is described in {{Sectoin 7.2.2 of RFC9421}}.

 The `nonce` parameter provides some defense against replay attacks, but this mechanism is not applicable in all deployment scenarios.
 For example, it is